NathanPervin/ECE3824-final-project/README.md

 # Air Quality Monitor

 ### Description
-ESP-32 device that monitors the air quality and sends the infomation to a database on the cloud.
+ESP-32 device that monitors the air quality and sends the infomation to a database in the cloud.
 A website will display the data.

 ### Impact
 [Studies](https://www.sciencedirect.com/science/article/pii/S036013232300358X) have shown that short-term exposure to high levels of CO2 can reduce cognitive performance and negatively impact learning.
 Therefore, it is important to be ensure that CO2 levels remain low in an academic setting.